Finding the right way to price your snow removal services is tricky, which is why many businesses never get it right.

 You should also check with local friends and family (who aren’t using you… yet) and see what they pay for snow removal.
 This will help you gauge what’s normal in the market.

 When you decide on your profit, build it into your price.
-Remember: it never hurts to leave in some room for accidents and mistakes.
+Remember: it never hurts to leave some room for accidents and mistakes.

-Third: Decide on Your Pricing Models
+Step 3: Decide on Your Pricing Models

 You want to get familiar with the snow averages in your area.
 This will help you decide which pricing models will generate the most work and profit.

-1. Per push
+1. Per Push

 - Charge every time you clear the lot.
 This can be multiple times during a single event.

-- Pro: best if they want you to push multiple times during a single event, since you’ll get the most money for the least effort.
+- Pro: Best if they want you to push multiple times during a single event since you’ll get the most money for the least effort.

-- Con: not great if they only want you to push after a ridiculous amount of snow has built up.
+- Con: Not great if they only want you to push after a ridiculous amount of snow has built up.

-2. Per event
+2. Per Event

 - Charge once per event.
 Even if you push multiple times during that event.